metio/terraform-provider-k8s/docs/data-sources/flux_framework_org_mini_cluster_v1alpha2_manifest.md

 Optional:

-- `arch` (String) Change the arch string - determines the binariesthat are downloaded to run the entrypoint
+- `arch` (String) Change the arch string - determines the binaries that are downloaded to run the entrypoint
-- `broker_config` (String) Optionally provide a manually created broker configthis is intended for bursting to remote clusters
+- `broker_config` (String) Optionally provide a manually created broker config this is intended for bursting to remote clusters
-- `bursting` (Attributes) Bursting - one or more external clusters to burst toWe assume a single, central MiniCluster with an ipaddressthat all connect to. (see [below for nested schema](#nestedatt--spec--flux--bursting))
+- `bursting` (Attributes) Bursting - one or more external clusters to burst to We assume a single, central MiniCluster with an ipaddress that all connect to. (see [below for nested schema](#nestedatt--spec--flux--bursting))
-- `complete_workers` (Boolean) Complete workers when they failThis is ideal if you don't want them to restart
+- `complete_workers` (Boolean) Complete workers when they fail This is ideal if you don't want them to restart
 - `connect_timeout` (String) Single user executable to provide to flux start
 - `container` (Attributes) Container base for flux (see [below for nested schema](#nestedatt--spec--flux--container))
-- `curve_cert` (String) Optionally provide an already existing curve certificateThis is not recommended in favor of providing the secretname as curveCertSecret, below
+- `curve_cert` (String) Optionally provide an already existing curve certificate This is not recommended in favor of providing the secret name as curveCertSecret, below
 - `log_level` (Number) Log level to use for flux logging (only in non TestMode)
 - `minimal_service` (Boolean) Only expose the broker service (to reduce load on DNS)
-- `munge_secret` (String) Expect a secret (named according to this string)for a munge key.
-This is intended for bursting.Assumed to be at /etc/munge/munge.keyThis is binary data.
+- `munge_secret` (String) Expect a secret (named according to this string) for a munge key.
+This is intended for bursting.
+Assumed to be at /etc/munge/munge.key This is binary data.
 - `no_wait_socket` (Boolean) Do not wait for the socket
-- `option_flags` (String) Flux option flags, usually provided with -ooptional - if needed, default option flags for the serverThese can also be set in the user interface to override here.This is only valid for a FluxRunner 'runFlux' true
+- `option_flags` (String) Flux option flags, usually provided with -o optional - if needed, default option flags for the server These can also be set in the user interface to override here.
+This is only valid for a FluxRunner 'runFlux' true
 - `scheduler` (Attributes) Custom attributes for the fluxion scheduler (see [below for nested schema](#nestedatt--spec--flux--scheduler))
 - `submit_command` (String) Modify flux submit to be something else
 - `wrap` (String) Commands for flux start --wrap